Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/SitemapBundle/README.md

         _locale: %requiredlocales%

 ```

+## Use

+Once installed, you will be able to view the generated sitemap XML on the '/en/sitemap.xml' route.

 ## Documentation

 The bundle comes with a generated XML and its own sitemap page you can add to your website, for more information, check our the more detailed [documentation](https://github.com/Kunstmaan/KunstmaanSitemapBundle/blob/master/Resources/doc/SitemapBundle.md).